Geertruida Wijsmuller-Meijer: Social and political work

-Wijsmuller took on several unpaid jobs as a social worker.
-For example, she was a coordinator for an association for homecare, and administrator for a daycare center for children of working women.
-From 1939 on she was a board member of Beatrix-Oord, a sanatorium in Amsterdam.
-After the war she had it converted into a general hospital, where abortion was also possible.
+Wijsmuller took on several unpaid jobs as a social worker, including as a coordinator for an association for homecare, and administrator for a daycare center for children of working women.
+From 1939 on, she was a board member of Beatrix-Oord, a sanatorium in Amsterdam.
+After the war she had it converted into a general hospital, where abortion was offered.
 She joined the Vereeniging voor Vrouwenbelangen en Gelijk Staatsburgerschap ("Association for Women's Interests and for Equal Citizenship").
 There she met chairman Mies Boissevain-van Lennep, who would later become a resistance fighter.

 In addition to this work, Wijsmuller was nominated as number 6 on the list of Liberal candidates for the Amsterdam city council elections in 1935.
 Because of the threat of war she founded the Korps Vrouwelijke Vrijwilligers (KVV; "Corps for Female Volunteers") in 1938, which she managed from her home.
 Soon she had an extensive network of people.

-From 1933 onward: help for Jewish children
+Work with Jewish children and refugees (1933 onward)

 From 1933 onward, Wijsmuller traveled to Germany to fetch family members of Jewish acquaintances and bring them safely to the Netherlands.
+She did so for many years.

+1938

-She did so for many years to come.
-After the Kristallnacht in 1938, rumours reached her that Jewish children were wandering unattended in the woods, so she went to the Dutch–German border to see what was going on there.
-She smuggled a Yiddish speaking Polish boy across the frontier under her skirts, and took him to Amsterdam.
+After Kristallnacht in 1938, rumours reached her that Jewish children were wandering unattended in the woods, so she went to the Dutch–German border to investigate.
+She smuggled a Yiddish-speaking Polish boy across the border under her skirts, and took him to Amsterdam.

-On 17 November 1938, she took her first group of 6 children from the crowded waiting room of the Dutch consulate to the train.
-But customs attempted to remove them from the train.
-Wijsmuller however had noticed that the Dutch Princess Juliana was on the coupe next to her.
-"Children, comb your hair and wash your hands" and she threatened to take the six of them to the princess.
-After which customs backed down.
+On 17 November 1938, she took her first group of six children from the crowded waiting room of the Dutch consulate to the train.
+Customs attempted to remove them from the train, but Wijsmuller noticed that the Dutch Princess Juliana was on the coupe next to her.
+She threatened customs that she would involve the princess if there escalated matter, after which customs backed down.